iCloud: View notes

 Go to Notes on iCloud.com, click a locked note in the list, then enter your password for locked notes.

-After you enter the password for one locked note, you can view other locked notes without entering the password as long as you’re working on iCloud.com.
+After you enter the password for one locked note, you can view other locked notes without entering the password.
+They’re locked again after a period of inactivity or when you close the browser window.

 However, if you reset the Notes password using Notes on an iOS device or a Mac, entering the latest Notes password only lets you view locked notes that use the same password.
 If some of your notes use an earlier password, you must enter that password to view them.